TRSTN4/br4nch/docs/functions/reset/reset.symbol.md

 > >>> br4nch.reset.symbol(branch="MyBranch", line=False, end=False)
 > ```
 >
-> To reset the symbols in multiple branches in the same function call, you can use a list for the `branch` argument.
+> To reset the symbols for multiple branches in the same function call, you can use a list for the `branch` argument.
 >
 > ```python
 > >>> br4nch.reset.symbol(branch=["BranchOne", "BranchTwo"])